Lycopodium Modular Project

 The slurry concentrator modules were designed as fully modular steel structures integrating screen supports, pump platforms, crane beams, tank tops, and walkways.
 The framing consisted of hot-rolled steel beams, columns, and bracing, arranged into stacked modules to form a complete plant.

-Top modules supported the Jameson Cells and allowed for access and maintenance through a false-floor installation.
+Top modules supported the Jameson Cells and allowed for a

 Project Details